Actionable best practices for a strategic planning retreat

 Design a structured process

-It’s time to develop a structured process for the retreat once you have a clear grasp of the objectives, scope, and participants.
+Once you have a clear grasp of the objectives, scope and participants for your strategic planning retreat, it's time to develop a structured process.
 Plan with specific goals in mind, and decide who will lead each discussion.

-While you may be eager to see results, keep in mind that the quality of the dialogue is critical.
-Aim for genuine participation from all those involved.
-Create a safe environment in which team members feel comfortable sharing their ideas without fear of repercussions from workplace politics.
-Also, make sure that no individual dominates the discourse.
+While you may be eager to see results, keep in mind that hearing from all voices is critical.
+Aim for genuine participation from all those involved, and create a safe environment in which team members feel comfortable sharing their ideas.
+It's important to make sure no individual dominates the discourse.

 Move from the macro to the micro (and then back to the purpose)